-- 5.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the operational EM&A works undertaken during the period from 25th October to 24th November 2008 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 5.1.2 Exceedances on marine stations and fresh water stations are recorded and considered non-project related.
-The exceedances are mainly due to the natural variation. - 5.1.3 Application of discharge licence of the desalination plant was completed.
-Marine water monitoring location at M_RO2 will be commenced once in operation. - 5.1.4 No coral monitoring was conducted during the reporting month.
-The tentative upcoming monitoring schedule will be carried out in February 2008. - 5.1.5 The finalized landscape works plan was submitted by the Contractor in October 2008.
+- 5.1.1 The Environmental Monitoring and Audit (EM&A) Report presents the operational EM&A works undertaken during the period from 25th December 2008 to 24th January 2009 in accordance with EM&A Manual and the requirement under EP-224-2005/A. - 5.1.2 Exceedances on marine stations and fresh water stations are recorded and considered nonproject related.
+The exceedances are mainly due to the natural variation. - 5.1.3 No coral monitoring was conducted during the reporting month.
+The tentative upcoming monitoring schedule will be carried out in February 2008.
+For the soil nutrient, it will be carried out in June 2009. - 5.1.4 The finalized landscape works plan was submitted by the Contractor in October 2008.
 There are about 70% of planted trees were death.
-No progress on the replanting was recorded during the reporting month.
-Landscape and visual site audit will commence when replanting work complete. - 5.1.6 No environmental complaint / summon was received during the reporting month.
+The tree replanting work was carried out by the Contractor in December 2008, bi-monthly Landscape and visual site audit was conducted in January 2009.
+Among the 841 trees to be planted in accordance with the planting plan provided by the Contractor, 642 individuals were previously found dead.
+During the present audit, however, there were still 582 dead trees observed. - 5.1.5 No environmental complaint / summon was received during the reporting month.